Workers’ compensation lawyer

 - Federal government employees

-Most injuries that occur due to your performance of your job are covered by workers’ comp insurance.
+Most injuries that occur due to your performance on your job are covered by workers’ comp insurance.
 This includes gradually onsetting conditions, such as a workplace illness or carpal tunnel syndrome.
 In most cases, workers’ comp does not cover emotional or psychological injuries, unless that condition is caused by a related physical injury.

 There are some injuries that do not qualify for workers’ compensation benefits.
 These include: